LEANEAGmbH/EasyStackBuilder/FederatedCatalogue/README.md

 ## 🚀 Overview

-The Federated Catalogue (CAT) is a core component of the Gaia-X ecosystem that enables discovery and access to resources, assets, and participants through their Self-Descriptions.
+The Federated Catalogue (CAT) is a core component of the XFSC Toolbox that enables discovery and access to resources, assets, and participants through their Self-Descriptions.
 These Self-Descriptions, written in JSON-LD, are either stored as raw documents or integrated into a graph that supports advanced cross-entity queries.
 The goal is to empower users to find the most relevant services and monitor their evolution over time.

 Key components of the Federated Catalogue include:
 - Self-Description Storage and Lifecycle